jecki/MetaInductionSim/README.md

-2 and 3 of the extended preprint of my paper, on: http://eckhartarnold.de/papers/2009_Induktionsproblem/node2.html (I had to take these passages out for publication, because the referees considered a synposis of Schurz own presentation as unnecessary.
+2 and 3 of the extended preprint of my paper, on: http://eckhartarnold.de/papers/2009_Induktionsproblem/node2.html (I had to take these passages out for publication, because the referees considered a synopsis of Schurz own presentation as unnecessary.
 While I agree with that, the passages might still be helpful for the beginner.)